hsma-programme/simpy_visualisation/README.md

 https://github.com/Bergam0t/simpy_visualisation/assets/29951987/12e5cf33-7ce3-4f76-b621-62ab49903113

-- **a community mental health assessment pathway**, showing the wait to an appointment as well as highlighting 'urgent' patients with a different icon.
+- **a community mental health assessment pathway**, showing the wait to an appointment as well as highlighting 'urgent' patients with a different icon and showing the time from referral to appointment below the patient icons when they attend the appointment.

 https://github.com/Bergam0t/simpy_visualisation/assets/29951987/80467f76-90c2-43db-bf44-41ec8f4d3abd